Donald S. Strait, President of Connecticut Fund for the Environment and its program Save the Sound, ext. 103

 John Champion joined the CFE team in September of 2008.
 John's extensive nonprofit experience includes five years as the Executive Director of the New Haven Ecology Project and three years at a Bridgeport charter school, where he established and maintained the school's business office.
-John has an M.S. in Political Science from Southern Connecticut State University and is currently pursuing an M.B.A.
+Prior to entering the nonprofit world, he owned and operated and residential and light commercial construction company.
+John has an M.S. in Political Science from Southern Connecticut State University.

 Prior to joining Save the Sound, Chris was a member of a citizen activist group, the Alliance for Sound area Planning (ASaP), which partnered with CFE in the fight to protect "The Preserve," a 1000-acre forest and wetland area in Old Saybrook.
-He has an undergraduate degree in biology with a concentration in genetics, and a master's in health services administration.
+He has an undergraduate degree in biology, and a master's in health services administration.

 Michelle LeMere, Assistant Director, Member Relations and Annual Fund, Ext.
 104

 Michelle came to CFE in November 1999.
 She attended Franklin Pierce College and Southern Connecticut State University.
 She is a past president of the Milford Jaycees and serves on the board of Bridges, the state-designated comprehensive agency providing mental health and addiction services to children and adults.
 Her interests include singing, kickboxing, crossword puzzles, gardening and spending time with her daughters, Kaylie and Sarah.

 Gwen Macdonald, Director of Habitat Restoration, Ext.
 123